 - Update gas stoves to electric, which can help reduce burns and eliminate the risk of gas leaks.

-For seniors aging in place, they may begin to have some safety concerns, especially if they are living alone.
+For seniors aging in place, they may begin to have some safety concerns (whether it's fire safety or otherwise), especially if they are living alone.
 To make aging in place a long-term solution, there are easy updates that can be made to their home to increase their safety.

 Consider adding in new locks, smart doorbells, motion detection lights and outdoor cameras to allow them to monitor their home from the comfort of their couch.
 Plus, the addition of smart home products throughout the home can lower insurance premiums and gives you the ability to check in on them, even if you live far apart.